NetEng-Pro/neteng-pro.github.io/README.md

 * FOSS apps and programs
 * FOSS app guide for Android
-* Browser Hardening
+* Browser Security & Privacy Hardening
 * Privacy-centric DNS Services

 &NonBreakingSpace; <!-- space for clarity -->

 ---
 ## 🚀 About Me
 I'm a Network Security Enginneer specializing in [Palo Alto Networks](https://www.paloaltonetworks.com) solutions, including PAN-OS [Next-Gen Firewalls](https://docs.paloaltonetworks.com/pan-os) (NGFWs) and [Panorama management server](https://docs.paloaltonetworks.com/panorama).
-I have dabbled with Android development for some time and have recently taken an interest in substituting open-source apps instead of commercial and/or closed-source programs.
+I have dabbled with Android development for some time and have recently taken an interest in substituting open source apps for commercial and/or closed source programs.

 &NonBreakingSpace; <!-- space for clarity -->